bb-io/docs/src/content/docs/apps/Contentful.mdx

 - **Unpublish entry** note that publishing/unpublishing entries in contentful affects all locales.
 - **Download entry** returns all localizable fields of the specified entry as a Blackbird interoperable file.
 - **Upload entires** updates all localizable fields of specified entry.
+- **Publish content** publishes all locales of the entries and assets listed in a Blackbird interoperable file obtained from Download entry action.

 **Download entry** and **Upload entires** are intended to be used together in a typical translation flow: you can retrieve an entry's localizable fields as HTML file, put it into TMS, then retrieve a translated HTML file and put it back into Contentful's entry. **Upload entires** expects the same HTML structure as the structure of the file retrieved with **Download entry**.